codewithz/hexaware-github-ccopilot-training-june-2025/task3/readme.md

 - Show a **toast/alert** when a product is added.
 - Display **total item count** in a navbar.
-- Use **RxJS BehaviorSubject** for reactive updates in CartService.
+- Use **RxJS BehaviorSubject** for reactive updates in `CartService`.
-- Add quantity increment if a product already exists in cart.
+- Add quantity increment if a product already exists in the cart.

----